And then paste this code immediately after the openingtag:

 We're going to be taking a winter break, now that the 2019 elections are over, but we're always interested in new volunteers to help organize phonebank parties and small-dollar fundraisers for 2020.
 Please shoot us an email if you're in the Seattle area and interested!

-Or if you want to join us official-like please consider volunteering here.
+Or if you want to join us as a volunteer to help with ongoing work please consider volunteering here.
 Fill out the out a quick form and we'll get right back to you.

-We're taking a break between elction cycles, but once rested up, we're going to go all out for 2020!!!
+We're taking a break between election cycles, but once rested up, we're going to go all out for 2020!!!
+Here's what we have in mind so far: